 The process of donating food can incur costs to a business related to transportation, logistics, and staff time.
 Food donors and recipient organizations alike shoulder the expenses associated with selecting viable food to donate, package, store, and transport.
-Without a significant tax incentive, in many cases, it is easier and less
+Without a significant tax incentive, in many cases, it is easier and less expensive for potential donors to send surplus food for animal feed, anaerobic digestion, composting, or to landfills or incineration as waste.
+Providing a tax credit or deduction could help offset these costs and increase food donation.

 While Ireland offers tax relief for monetary donations through the Charitable Donation Scheme, in-kind donations, including those of food products, do not qualify for tax relief.
-Ireland could incentivize greater food donation by adopting a provision in the Taxes Consolidation Act to specifically provide tax relief for in-kind donations, similar to the relief provided under the Charitable Donation Scheme for monetary donations.
+Ireland could incentivize greater food donation by adopting a provision in the Taxes Consolidation Act to specifically provide tax relief for in-kind donations, similar to the relief provided under the Charitable Donation Scheme for monetary donations.257

 Many countries have implemented tax incentives to encourage food donation.
-For example, in France, a tax deduction of 60% of the value of donated food is available to donors, with a cap of 0.5% of the company turnover.
-If the donor does not fully use the tax deduction during the first year, they may continue to claim the benefits over the next five years.
-In the United States, taxpayers that donate property that could otherwise provide them income, including food products, are eligible for a tax deduction.
-U.S. taxpayers that donate food are eligible for two deductions: a general deduction. that applies to all charitable contributions and an enhanced tax deduction. that allows qualified food donations to be valued nearly twice as high as they would be under the general deduction.
-The cap for the enhanced deduction is 15% of income.
-In addition, in Germany, donations in cash or in kind are tax-deductible expenses, within the limit of 20% of corporate income or 0.4% of the company's total sales, wages, and salaries spent in the calendar year.
-As food donations are considered "in-kind," they are tax deductible for donors up to the specified cap.
+For example, in France, a tax deduction of 60% of the value of donated food is available to donors, with a cap of 0.5% of the company turnover.258 If the donor does not fully use the tax deduction during the first year, they may continue to claim the benefits over the next five years.259 In the United States, taxpayers that donate property that could otherwise provide them income, including food products, are eligible for a tax deduction.
+U.S. taxpayers that donate food are eligible for two deductions: a general deduction260 that applies to all charitable contributions and an enhanced tax deduction.261 that allows qualified food donations to be valued nearly twice as high as they would be under the general deduction.262 The cap for the enhanced deduction is 15% of income.263 In addition, in Germany, donations in cash or in kind are tax-deductible expenses, within the limit of 20% of corporate income or 0.4% of the company's total sales, wages, and salaries spent in the calendar year.264 As food donations are considered "in-kind," they are tax deductible for donors up to the specified cap.

-PROVIDE TAX INCENTIVES TO OFFSET ASSOCIATED COSTS OF FOOD DONATION
+2. PROVIDE TAX INCENTIVES TO OFFSET ASSOCIATED COSTS OF FOOD DONATION